HSOG Annual Appeal

-Despite this, we continue to bring the history of Ocean Grove to residents, members, and supporters of the Historical Society of Ocean Grove with the new addition, the expansion of our archives to meet archival standards, an updated website (www.historicalsocietyofoceangrove.org), a new exhibit on Ocean Grove Police and Fire and in the new annex an exhibit on various collections loaned to us from residents and members.
+Despite this, we continue to bring the history of Ocean Grove to residents, members, and supporters of the Historical Society of Ocean Grove with the new addition, the expansion of our archives to meet archival standards, an updated website (www.historicalsocietyofoceangrove.org), a new exhibit on Ocean Grove “Businesses That helped define Ocean Grove”, and in the new annex an exhibit on various collections loaned to us from residents and members called “Collections II.”
 Since Centennial Cottage had also been closed, interior and exterior renovations were done to maintain the history of the 1884 structure.
 An ongoing maintenance program in Ted Bell’s memory continues at the 1907 Fountain in Founders Park.

 We need your help more than ever to continue this work by staying connected through our newsletters, social media, and website, offering new programs, changing exhibits, lectures, and tours year-round to promote and preserve the history of Ocean Grove.
 We are supported through donations, memberships, programs, and grants.
 However State and Federal Grant funding has become limited which has deeply affected us.
 Currently the cost to maintain our museum exceeds $100,000 annually.
 We greatly appreciate your membership, and at this difficult time, ask that you consider an additional donation, if possible, to help continue our work.
 Checks may be made out to HSOG and mailed to 50 Pitman Avenue, Ocean Grove NJ 07756.